GSA/ficam-playbooks/_cred/pivi_for_issuers.md

 ### 2.2.1 PIV-Interoperable Identity Assurance

-The Federal Government’s identity assurance requirements are defined in FIPS 201-2 for PIV credentials.
+The Federal Government’s identity assurance requirements are defined in FIPS 201 for PIV credentials.
 The PIV-Interoperable credentials shall adhere to the same identity assurance requirements as PIV credentials.
 A summation of the identity assurance requirements is defined here for informational purposes only.

 * In-person appearance and proofing
 * Verification of two independent identity documents or accounts
 * Capture of biometrics

-The full list of requirements for identity assurance for PIV-Interoperable credentials is listed in the **X.509 Certificate Policy for the Federal Bridge Certification Authority.**
+The full list of requirements for identity assurance for PIV-Interoperable credentials is listed in the [X.509 Certificate Policy for the Federal Bridge Certification Authority](https://www.idmanagement.gov/docs/fpki-x509-cert-policy-fbca.pdf){:target="_blank"}{:rel="noopener noreferrer"}

 Table 2 identifies the PIV-Interoperable Level of Assurance and Identity Assurance levels as mapped to the Office of Management and Budget (OMB) Memorandums and National Institute of Standards and Technology (NIST) Special Publications.